 Select The Right Ink

 After you’ve selected your printing materials, it’s important to consider the ink (when applicable).
 While this part of the process doesn’t usually get much attention, it can determine how well your artwork will withstand the test of time.
-For instance, ink that includes UV curing or protection can take more UV exposure – not just outside, but sunlight coming into a room from a window.
+Three things you want to look for in a ink to mimic Peter Lik’s style include:

 Use The Highest Quality Printers